-Make this creamy low carb dip or ranch dressing with dried spices.
-It’s better than pre-made ones and those made from a dry seasoning mix.
+Make this creamy low carb dip or keto ranch dressing with dried spices.
+It's better than pre-made ones and those made from a dry seasoning mix.

 We have so many cucumbers coming out of the garden.
-I’ve been cutting them up in slices to snack on.
-I made a ranch dressing to give the slices a little more flavor.
+I've been cutting them up in slices to snack on.
+I made a simple homemade dressing to give the slices a little more flavor.

-You can use this low carb dip for dunking any of the many low carb vegetables.
-It’s perfect for a veggie tray party appetizer.
-And, it doesn’t take long to whip up.
+The dressing can also be used as a low carb dip for dunking any of the many low carb vegetables.
+It's perfect for a veggie tray party appetizer.
+And, it doesn't take long to whip up.

 I used to buy seasoning mixes to make homemade dips.
 But, it doesn't take much effort to just use your own spice mix to make a keto ranch dressing.